Reloaded-Project/Reloaded-III/docs/Loader/Copy-Protection/Windows-Steam.md

     IMPORTANT: This needs to be communicated in the final software.

 1. Build [Steamless](https://github.com/atom0s/Steamless) with modern .NET (i.e. .NET Core).
-   - Produce native Reloaded Packages (LINK PENDING) that bundle Steamless as a Tool.
+   - Produce native Reloaded Packages (TODO: LINK PENDING) that bundle Steamless as a Tool.
 2. Run `Steamless.CLI` with `--keepbind`, `--exp`.
    - This is necessary because some games have an [edge case](https://github.com/atom0s/Steamless/issues/80).